- Annually up to forty-three (43) NGC Scholarships are available, each in the amount of $4,000.00.

 - After judging has been completed at the state level, the NGC Scholarship Chairman will receive the applications by March 1st for judging.
 (NOTE this date has been moved forward)

 - The NGC Scholarship Committee will consider only one application per state.
-(Exception: Any State Garden Club with a membership of over 10,000 may submit two applications.)
+(Exception: Any State Garden Club with a membership of over 8,000 may submit two applications, and over 16,000 may submit three applications.)

 - The following Sample Scale of Points may be used for the evaluation of each application: